bstabler/ncstm_truck/README.md

 The source code can be compiled using any java compiler, though build scripts for [Apache Ant](http://ant.apache.org) are provided in the project.

-  1. Install a java developer's kit (JDK) for Java 1.8+.
+  1. Install a java developer's kit (JDK) for Java 1.8+ ([link to download](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)).
   Instructions to do this are available from [Oracle](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html).
   2. Set your `JAVA_HOME` system environment variable to point to the JDK you installed.